Barbara Washburn: Mount Bertha

-Washburn wrote that prior to her marriage, "I had no mountaineering background."
+Washburn wrote that prior to her marriage, "I had no mountaineering background".
 Once in Alaska, the team ferried heavy loads up through a series of camps along the flanks of the mountain.
 She recalled of that time, "I had no real feeling about being a pioneering woman on a serious Alaskan expedition.
-I only knew that as the only woman, I had to measure up.’’
+I only knew that as the only woman, I had to measure up."
 On the first attempt at the summit, the team climbed too slowly and had to turn back 1700ft from the top.
 On the way down, Bradford Washburn decided that they should rappel down an open crevasse to save time.
 According to Washburn, she learned to rappel on the fly with only brief instructions: "Now tie the rope around your waist....you just swing across this ice slope, and this is called rappelling."
 For the second summit attempt, three team members, Lowell Thomas Jr., Alva Morrison and Lee Wilson, decided to remain in camp.
 The remaining five, Barbara and Bradford Washburn, with Maynard Miller, Michl Feuersinger and Thomas Winship, achieved the summit on July 30, 1940.
-In August, as they returned to Juneau, Alaska, Washburn felt that she was not recovering from the ordeal as quickly as the others and sought the advice of a doctor, only to learn that she was several months pregnant.
+In August, as they returned to Juneau, Alaska, Washburn felt that she was not recovering from the ordeal as quickly as the others and sought the advice of a doctor, only to learn that she was a few months pregnant.